-Moving Your Baby Out of the Crib and Into a 'Big Kid' Bed
+Moving Your Baby Out of the Crib and Into a Toddler Bed

-Since you never know what your night your intrepid tot will make that first crib escape, after the first birthday it’s wise to put the mattress all the way down and make sure he doesn’t have toys or bumpers to climb on.
+After the first birthday, it’s wise to put the mattress all the way down and make sure your tot doesn’t have toys or bumpers to climb on.
 The top of the crib rail should be above his collarbones.
 And always have a soft rug or carpeting on the floor of the room (with a nonslip undermat), because falls from that height can result in serious injuries.

 When you’re ready to make the switch, remember that tired, cranky toddlers are especially rigid and hate change.
 So, get your child used to the new bed by making it a routine place for quiet play or massage and napping during the day, times when she’ll be more flexible.